-Work from home – Is it good or bad for your spine?
+Work from home – is it good or bad for your spine?

 Work related back pain is a common reason for sick leave all over the world.
 With a number of people working long hours in sitting posture on desks and in front of computers, there is a rise in prevalence of significant back or neck pain, even among the youngsters in the prime of their health.